countMonteCristo/gorth/README.md

 # Type checking
 You can run your script with `-check` option to enable type checking.

 The process of type checking is quite similar to the process of interpretation the script.
-Type checker process all the script operations using types instead of actual number.
+Type checker process all the script operations using types instead of actual numbers.
 Here are some type checking rules:
-* only one iteration of while-loop is processed, and after it the type stack should reamin the same as before
+* only one iteration of while-loop is processed, and after it the type stack should remain the same as before
 * both branches of if-else block are processed individually, and the results should be the same
 * every function gets the type stack filled with the types corresponding to its input type list and should push to the type stack arguments corresponding to its output type list (`any` can match any type)
 * in case of no `else` in if-block the "true" branch should not change the type stack